9beach/hungerford-algebra-solutions/chap-1-2.md

 ---
-pagetitle: "Chapter I: Groups - 3.
+pagetitle: "Chapter I: 2.
 Homomorphisms and Subgroups"
 author: 9beach@gmail.com

 ---

 # A solutions manual for Algebra by Thomas W. Hungerford
-## Chapter I: Groups - 2.
+## Chapter I: 2.
 Homomorphisms and Subgroups
-### Exercises

 1\.
 If $f : G \to H$ is a homomorphism of groups, then $f(e_G) = e_H$
 and $f(a^{-1}) = f(a)^{-1}$ for all $a \in G$.
 Show by example that the